bessiambre/casync/README.md

 It might be possible to further syntax sugar away the `done` functions too.

-When inquiring about getting this into the javascript spec I was told: We make no promise, which I took as a good sign.
+When inquiring about getting this into the javascript spec I was told: "We make no promise", which I took as a good sign.

 ## License